Tracing the impacts of Mount Pinatubo eruption on regional climate using spatially-varying changepoint detection: Introduction

-Since climate impacts from a volcanic eruption, or a general SAI event, are expected to cause sudden changes in regional climate.
-It is natural to use changepoints to trace the impact of eruption at regional scale.
-Changepoint detection methods aim to identify significant shifts in the underlying distribution of the data and have been employed to understand the impact of significant events on environment.
-For instance, \cite{hallema2017assessment} used changepoint analysis to assess the impacts of wildland fires on watershed annual water yield.
-Additionally, \cite{robbins2011changepoints} developed a new changepoint test method to identify changes in the tropical cyclone record in the North Atlantic Basin along with climate change over the period 1851–2008.
+Since climate impacts from a volcanic eruption or a general SAI event are expected to cause sudden changes in regional climate, it is natural to use changepoints to trace the impact of an eruption at a regional scale.
+Changepoint detection methods aim to identify significant shifts in the underlying distribution of the data and have been employed to understand the impact of significant events on the environment.
+For instance, \cite{hallema2017assessment} used changepoint analysis to assess the impacts of wildland fires on watershed annual water yield, \cite{robbins2011changepoints} developed a new changepoint detection method to identify changes in the tropical cyclone record in the North Atlantic Basin along with climate change over the period 1851–2008, and \cite{tucker2023elastic} found evidence of increased stratospheric temperature after the Mt.
+Pinatubo eruption using an epidemic changepoint model.

-There have been many developments in changepoint detection in both univariate or multivariate settings, including two review articles \citep{reeves2007review, aminikhanghahi2017survey} and references therein.
-Additionally, methods such as pruned exact linear time (PELT) algorithm \citep{killick2012optimal} and product partition model (PPM) \citep{barry1992product} have gained considerable popularity in the changepoint literature.
+There have been many developments in changepoint detection in both univariate and multivariate settings, including two review articles \citep{reeves2007review, aminikhanghahi2017survey} and references therein.
+In particular, methods such as pruned exact linear time (PELT) algorithm \citep{killick2012optimal} and product partition model (PPM) \citep{barry1992product} have gained considerable popularity in the changepoint literature.
 In situations where time series are indexed by spatial locations, the change behavior of time series that are geographically nearby is likely to be similar due to spatial correlation.
-For such data, the direct application of traditional changepoint detection methods to each time series might overlook this spatial feature and fail to exploit spatial correlation for improved changepoint detection and estimation.
+For such data, the direct application of traditional changepoint detection methods to each time series might overlook this spatial feature and is inadequate to exploit spatial correlation to improve changepoint detection and estimation.